gamemanual0/gm0/source/docs/appendix/glossary.rst

         power from A to B.
         This is used when a specific reduction might be needed, or due to space issues.
-        Compound gearing can be achieved by placing two gears or sprockets of different sizes on one shaft.
+        Compound gearing can be achieved by placing two :term:`gears <Gear>` or :term:`sprockets <Sprocket>` of different sizes on one :term:`shaft`.

     Core Hex Motor
-        The Core Hex Motor, sold by REV, is different from the standard RS-555 series motors that are generally used by FTC teams.
+        The Core Hex Motor, sold by REV, is different from the standard :term:`RS-555 series motors <RS-550 Series Motor>` that are generally used by FTC teams.
         It features a 90 degree orientation and does not contain an output shaft.
         Thus, teams will have to cut 5 mm hex shaft to length as needed.